Alternatives to Flood by Tricentis

 Executing Load Tests: Flood vs. LoadView

-Within Flood, everything is grouped at a high level under a specific Project, which contains all of your tests.
+Within Flood, everything was grouped at a high level under a specific Project, which contains all of your tests.
 Under the project level, you have streams.
 Streams are essentially the actions within the test, such as browsing or logging into a page.
 Finally, under streams are the floods.
 A flood is simply an execution of one of your test scenarios.
-A flood is created every time you run a load test.
+A flood was created every time you run a load test.
 Users can have multiple floods under the same stream and several streams under the same project, etc.

-All Flood load tests are executed on from 15 different regional grid nodes (AWS and/or Azure).
+All Flood load tests were executed on from 15 different regional grid nodes (AWS and/or Azure).
 Depending on your plan, users may be limited to the number of nodes that can be used per grid (a grid can have up to 90 nodes).

 With a paid subscription plan, the number of grids and nodes is not limited, however, the number of node hours consumed is limited to one hour of testing per node.
 This can be split up any way the user would like.
 For example, one node could be setup to run for one hour, while two other nodes are setup for 30 minutes each, and so on.
 The recommendation for maximum number of users per node and scripting tool is 1,000 users for JMeter and Gatling and 50 users for Element.
-Their free trial includes five node hours, with the one restriction being that users can only use one node at a time.
+Their free trial include five node hours, with the one restriction being that users can only use one node at a time.

 Conversely, the LoadView platform sets limits and hours, dependent on the type of plan and test simulation.
 LoadView users have the flexibility to run different types of user simulations, depending on their need.